Al Mayadeen English

 Hamas leader Khalil al-Hayya in a video address that aired on July 27, 2025 (Al Mayadeen screengrab)

-Khalil al-Hayya, Deputy Head of Hamas in Gaza and a member of its political bureau, expressed the movement's surprise at the withdrawal of the Israeli occupation delegation from the indirect negotiations between the two parties.
+Khalil al-Hayya, the Head of Hamas in Gaza and a member of its political bureau, expressed the movement's surprise at the withdrawal of the Israeli occupation delegation from the indirect negotiations between the two parties.

 Speaking on Sunday, al-Hayya stated, "This withdrawal came despite the progress achieved during the talks and Hamas’ broad acceptance of what the mediators had proposed."
-He added that the resistance leadership had used "all its tools and relations over the past 22 months to bring an end to the aggression."
+He added that the Resistance leadership had used "all its tools and relations over the past 22 months to bring an end to the aggression."

 Al-Hayya emphasized that there could be "no meaning to the continuation of negotiations under genocide, starvation, and siege of Gaza’s children, women, and people."